 - 1. Encourage villages to become clean and green - 2.
 Promote Youth for Green - 3.
 Facilitate formation of village level authority for CPR - 4.
-Inculcate a culture for greenery at school and college level
+Inculcate a culture for greenery at school

 Coverage & Extent of Green Cover

 'Mission Green Meghalaya' (MGM) is being implemented in all the 39 blocks across 11 districts of Meghalaya.